HerMonyScripts/Google_Data_Analytics_BikeShare_Case-Study/README.md

 [Added Columns.R](https://github.com/HerMonyScripts/Google_Data_Analytics_BikeShare_Case-Study/blob/main/Added%20Columns.R)

 After processing the datasets, I’ll go ahead and clean one last time.
 This is to remove any bad data and my main focus is on the Trip_duration column.
-I'll go ahead and remove trips that are less 1 minute and those more than 24 hours (1440 mins) [Data Cleaning.R](https://github.com/HerMonyScripts/Google_Data_Analytics_BikeShare_Case-Study/blob/main/Data%20Cleaning.R)
+I'll go ahead and remove trips that are less than 1 minute and those more than 24 hours (1440 mins) [Data Cleaning.R](https://github.com/HerMonyScripts/Google_Data_Analytics_BikeShare_Case-Study/blob/main/Data%20Cleaning.R)
 I went ahead to check the cleaned data by using the "summary" function.

 <img width="1369" height="251" alt="Screenshot (69)" src="https://github.com/user-attachments/assets/1a271dd3-9fcf-4ce7-a63a-720ddb14da99" />

 From here, I can now go ahead and export my summary file for further analysis.
 I’ll be using it to create more visualization in Tableau, though I'll still create some in R. I exported the dataframe using the write.csv() function.